-Term Explanation Bodywork Any repairs done to a vehicle including sanding, spray painting, welding or panel replacement.
-Filter A device used to block specific solids, liquids or gases while allowing others to pass through.
-Hazardous Chemicals Any chemical for which there is significant evidence, that acute or chronic health effects may occur.
-Manometer An instrument used to measure the pressure of gases and vapours.
-Material Safety Data Sheet (MSDS) A document containing information and instructions on the chemical and physical characteristics of a substance, its hazards and risks, safe handling requirements and the actions to be taken in the event of fire, spill or exposure.
-Pollution The presence of chemicals which leads to instability, disorder, harm or discomfort to the environment.
-Spray Painting A painting technique that uses compressed air to apply a coating onto a surface.
-Ventilation The intentional movement of air from the outside of a building to the inside.
+Term Explanation Bodywork is any repairs done to a vehicle.
+This includes sanding, spray painting, welding or panel replacement.
+Filter A device used to block specific solids, liquids or gases while allowing others to pass through Hazardous chemicals Any chemical for which there is significant evidence, that acute or chronic health effects may occur Manometer An instrument used to measure the pressure of gases and vapours.
+MSDS Material Safety Data Sheet, a document containing information and instructions on the chemical and physical characteristics of a substance, its hazards and risks, safe handling requirements and the actions to be taken in the event of fire, spill or exposure Pollution The presence of chemicals which leads to instability, disorder, harm or discomfort to the environment.
+Spray Painting Apainting technique that uses compressed air to apply a coating onto a surface.
+Ventilation This is the intentional movement of air from the outside of a building to the inside.